Wood flooring: Comparison of solid wood with engineered wood

 It is difficult to compare solid wood flooring to engineered wood flooring due to the wide range of quality in both product categories and each type has its limitations.
 Solid hardwood is more prone than engineered timber to "gapping" (excessive space between planks), "crowning" (convex curving upwards when humidity increases) and "cupping" (a concave or "dished" appearance of the plank, with the height of the plank along its longer edges being higher than the centre) with increased plank size.
 Patented installation systems for engineered wood may allow for faster installation and easy replacement of boards.
 Engineered wood also allows for a floating installation where the planks are not fastened to the subfloor, but to each other.
-Engineered flooring is suitable for underfloor and radiant heating systems, while solid wood cannot be used with underfloor heating.
+Engineered flooring is suitable for underfloor and radiant heating systems, while solid wood should not be used with underfloor heating.

 Some characteristics are common to each category: solid wood is more frequently site-finished, is always in a plank format, is generally thicker than engineered wood, and is installed by nailing.
 Engineered wood is more frequently pre-finished, is very rarely site-finished and is installed by staple down or floating installation.